Boosting Exploration in Multi-Task Reinforcement Learning using Adversarial Networks: Proposed Approach

-where action $a_i \sim \pi(.|s,t)$, and the new state is $s_{i+1} \sim p(s_{i+1}|a_i,s_i)$, and $\alpha_0$ is a constant.
-The first half of the equation defined by $\sum_{i=0}^{\infty} \gamma^i r_t(s_i,a_i)$ is the discounted expected returns and is common to our generic reinforcement learning algorithms.
-The latter is entropy regularization term defined by $\sum_{i=0}^{\infty} \gamma^i \mathcal{H}[\pi(a_i|s_i,t)]$ which is conventionally applied to many policy gradient schemes, with the critical difference that it takes into account not only the entropy term of the current, but also future actions.
-This approach has been used before by \cite{hausman2018learning}, but with a different objective function, and trained in a straightforward reinforcement learning fashion, without any adversarial training dynamics.
-Note that although we are trying to solve a minimax equation with $\mathbb{\pi}$ and $\mathbb{E}$, in practice, we consider the embedding network linked to the policy, and both should be learnt together during the learning phase of the protagonist.
+where action $a_i$ is drawn from the distribution $\pi(.|s,\tau)$, and the new state is $s_{i+1} \sim p(s_{i+1}|a_i,s_i)$.
+Note that $\alpha_0$ is a constant and is treated as a hyperparameter.
+The first half of the equation defined by $\sum_{i=0}^{\infty} \gamma^i r_\tau(s_i,a_i)$ is the discounted expected returns and is common to our generic reinforcement learning algorithms.
+The latter is an entropy regularization term defined by $\sum_{i=0}^{\infty} \gamma^i \mathcal{H}[\pi(a_i|s_i,\tau)]$ which is conventionally applied to many policy gradient schemes, with the critical difference that it takes into account not only the entropy term of the current but also future actions.
+This approach has been used before by \cite{hausman2018learning}, but with a different objective function and trained in a straightforward reinforcement learning fashion, without any adversarial training dynamics.

 To apply this entropy regularization to our setting of latent variables (skill embeddings), some extra mathematical rigor is required.
-Borrowing from the toolkit of variational inference \cite{agakov2004algorithm}, we can construct a lower bound on the entropy term from Equation~\ref{eq:q-general} as (see Appendix~\ref{vi_lower_bound}) such that:
+Borrowing from the toolkit of variational inference \citep{agakov2004algorithm}, we can construct a lower bound on the entropy term from Equation~\ref{eq:q-general} as (see Appendix~\appref{vi_lower_bound}) such that:

 where,